Genivia/ugrep/README.md

     ugrep -R -m10 --max-depth=2 -tc++ FIXME

-To show only the first file found that has one or more matches of `FIXME`:
+To show only the first file that has one or more matches of `FIXME`, we disable parallel search with `-J1` and use `--max-files=1`:

-    ugrep -R --max-files=1 -tc++ FIXME
+    ugrep -J1 -R --max-files=1 -tc++ FIXME

 <a name="gz"/>